 - Unlimited and configurable parallelism with low overhead, supporting millions of simultaneous or short-duration workers, including micro-batches

-- Row and column high-performance copying, comparing and mapping facilities for out-of-box and custom workers
+- Row and column high-performance mapping, copying, and comparing facilities for out-of-box and custom workers

-- Statically typed, high throughput dataflow with highly tuned workers
+- Statically typed, high throughput dataflow (or pipeline) with highly tuned workers

 - ODBC provider for other databases